fabokenneth/dc-fe-imie-nazwisko/README.md

     1. List All Characters
     2. Mark/Unmark Some Characters as Favorite
     3. Go to Specific page
-    4. Filter by Name, Identifier or Episode
+    4. Filter by Name or Identifier
+    5. Specific Message if empty character list

 2. List Favorites Characters
     1. Unmark Some Characters as Favorite
     2. List All Favorites
     3. Filter by Name, Identifier or Episode
+    5. Specific Message if empty character list

 3. User is able to choose between the following languages
     1. English